Football is a team sport but for many, the individual honours are as exciting as the big trophies.

 Four other players reached the 20-goal mark in the Premier League last season, with Bryan Mbeumo and Chris Wood finding the net 20 times, Haaland netting 22 goals and Isak scoring 23.

-Premier League Golden Boot winners: a complete historical record
+Premier League Golden Boot winners all-time list

 | Year | Winner | Club | Goals |